sparkspay/SparksMasternodeInstall/README.md

 ![Example-Logo](https://i.imgur.com/IPrlf78.png)
-# Sparks Masternode Setup Guide (Ubuntu 16.04 and 18.04)
+# SparksPay Masternode Setup Guide (Ubuntu 16.04 and 18.04)
-This guide will assist you in setting up a Sparks Masternode on a Linux Server running Ubuntu 16.04 or 16.04.
+This guide will assist you in setting up a SparksPay Masternode on a Linux Server running Ubuntu 16.04 or 16.04.
 (Use at your own risk)

 If you require further assistance contact the support team @ [Discord](https://discord.gg/6ktdN8Z)
 ***